 On the day I was lucky enough to spend the morning with the teens, they were setting up sword fern plots using the protocol established by the League’s Director of Science, Dr. Emily Burns.
 They were learning real scientific field techniques such as random plot sampling, creating a meter plot, inventorying species within a plot and measuring fern leaves.
 Additionally, they became familiar with some of the challenges of scientific work in the field while climbing up steep slopes lugging buckets of gear.

 An exciting part of this program is that not only are these students setting up and conducting real scientific research, but future students will monitor the fern plots year after year and this data will contribute to Dr. Burns’ research on sword ferns, part of the League’s Redwoods and Climate Change Initiative.

-You too can help with sword fern research by participating in the Fern Watch citizen science program.
-And the next time you’re out in the forest, release your inner naturalist by asking questions, making observations and passing along your photos to us here at the League!
+You too can help with sword fern research — the next time you’re out in the forest, release your inner naturalist by asking questions, making observations and passing along your photos to us here at the League!